speedywall/speedy/README.md

 just install
 ```

-to install the [vIBC core smart contracts](https://github.com/subzero0129/speedy.git) as a dependency.
+to install the (https://github.com/subzero0129/speedy.git) as a dependency.

 Additionally Hardhat will be installed as a dev dependency with some useful plugins.
 Check `package.json` for an exhaustive list.